Enjoy your freshly prepared food and drinks in a relaxing environment. Ask for the wifi code to use the internet for free.

 Come and join us from 8 am to 8 pm daily.

 Not a coffee drinker?
 Don’t worry!
 We also serve different kinds of (herbal) tea, fresh ginger & rmint tea, freshly prepared juices & smoothies, milkshakes and sodas.

 Fresh, simple and tasty, that is our motto!

 We love locally made products

-Zenji promotes and encourages products made by local crafts men and women from Tanzania.
+Zenji promotes and encourages products made by local craftsmen and -women from Tanzania.
 Knowing that many souvenir shops import their goods from outside Tanzania, Zenji Boutique felt the need to focus only on locally produced handicrafts.

 Stroll around in a relaxing atmosphere and look through our range of gifts.
 You don’t need to bargain or worry; the prices in our shop are fixed.
 This way we can ensure fair prices are paid to the artisans.

 At the boutique you can see the newest collection of Chako's upcycled glass collection, paper bead curtains and bags made out of old dhow sail from the fishermen.
-Chako is recycle workplace in Zanzibar that makes new products out of waste.
-Chako helps keeping Zanzibar clean, focus on empowering women and unemployed youth by providing training and make sure they receive a fair income.
+Chako is a recycle workplace in Zanzibar that makes new products out of waste.
+Chako helps keeping Zanzibar clean, focuses on empowering women and unemployed youth by providing training and making sure they receive a fair income.
 We at Zenji like this and support Chako as much as we can!
 Chako is the very first company in Zanzibar being a Fair Trade guaranteed member.

 Empowering local craftspeople